Short story (long story can be found below)

 Mid 2013 onwards, we’ve been Not Trying, but Not Preventing.

 July 25th – AF is a day late and I tested against my better judgement.
 Holy Cow, it’s a BFP!
 To say I am shocked is an understatement.
+It truly only takes one time, at the correct time, even if you aren’t actually timing or even remotely thinking of times.

 EDD for #2 – April 2, 2015